Frequently Asked Questions

 Members of Clergy are permitted to visit 7 days a week for a maximum of 30 minutes strictly during business hours.
 If the visit involves the notification to a detainee regarding death in his/her family then special arrangements can be made for the member clergy to visit with the detainee.
 NO family member will be allowed to accompany the clergy.

-Special Visits are at the discretion of Sheriff Robinson, who has final approval.
+Special Visits are at the discretion of Sheriff Woods, who has final approval.

 Click on the video LINK below for a brief instructional video on how the HomeWAV Video Visitation System works.

 There are three ways to put money on a loved one’s commissary account.

 - There is a kiosk located in the lobby of the detention center.
 Follow the prompts on the touch screen.
 Funds can be added by currency or debit/credit card.

 - www.TigerDeposits.com and follow the prompts on the screen.

 - Mail a money order to the following:

 Pine Bluff, AR 71601

 K-2, or Spice, is a form of synthetic marijuana.
 Although previously available for purchase at a few locations in this jurisdiction, it potentially could have harmful effects on the human body.
 In order to protect children and the public from this substance, the Jefferson County Quorum Court passed an ordinance in July, 2010 banning the sale or possession of K-2 or Spice in this county.